Ever bought a car from an energy company?

 Coordinating the influencers, film crew, cars, finding charge points and navigating the iffy Great British weather posed jeopardy along the way, but our team made sure we always nailed the content.

 We used six different cars in the six episodes, kindly loaned to us by EDF Energy vehicle leasing partner Drive Electric, so our production team are now real experts in EVs.
 A nice byproduct of the work.

 Each episode took two days each to film.
 Members of our creative team including Gareth (Creative director), Stephanie (Content Consultant) and Russ (Producer) were on every shoot to make sure we nailed each episode’s narrative.

 You can read more about how we work with influencers here.
-If you would like to talk to us about creating an engaging influencer campaign enter your email below.

 Watch the series!

 We have loved working on this and are very pleased to share it with you.

 Watch the series so far, and stay tuned for more episodes as they’re released throughout summer: